legacysurvey/legacysurvey/pages/dr8/catalogs.rst

 ``flux_ivar_w2``                      float32      1/nanomaggies\ |sup2| Inverse variance of ``flux_w2`` (AB)
 ``flux_ivar_w3``                      float32      1/nanomaggies\ |sup2| Inverse variance of ``flux_w3`` (AB)
 ``flux_ivar_w4``                      float32      1/nanomaggies\ |sup2| Inverse variance of ``flux_w4`` (AB)
-``fiberflux_g``                       float32      nanomaggies           Predicted :math:`g`-band flux within a fiber from this object in 1 arcsec Gaussian seeing
+``fiberflux_g``                       float32      nanomaggies           Predicted :math:`g`-band flux within a fiber of diameter 1.5 arcsec from this object in 1 arcsec Gaussian seeing
-``fiberflux_r``                       float32      nanomaggies           Predicted :math:`r`-band flux within a fiber from this object in 1 arcsec Gaussian seeing
+``fiberflux_r``                       float32      nanomaggies           Predicted :math:`r`-band flux within a fiber of diameter 1.5 arcsec from this object in 1 arcsec Gaussian seeing
-``fiberflux_z``                       float32      nanomaggies           Predicted :math:`z`-band flux within a fiber from this object in 1 arcsec Gaussian seeing
+``fiberflux_z``                       float32      nanomaggies           Predicted :math:`z`-band flux within a fiber of diameter 1.5 arcsec from this object in 1 arcsec Gaussian seeing
-``fibertotflux_g``                    float32      nanomaggies           Predicted :math:`g`-band flux within a fiber from all sources at this location in 1 arcsec Gaussian seeing
+``fibertotflux_g``                    float32      nanomaggies           Predicted :math:`g`-band flux within a fiber of diameter 1.5 arcsec from all sources at this location in 1 arcsec Gaussian seeing
-``fibertotflux_r``                    float32      nanomaggies           Predicted :math:`r`-band flux within a fiber from all sources at this location in 1 arcsec Gaussian seeing
+``fibertotflux_r``                    float32      nanomaggies           Predicted :math:`r`-band flux within a fiber of diameter 1.5 arcsec from all sources at this location in 1 arcsec Gaussian seeing
-``fibertotflux_z``                    float32      nanomaggies           Predicted :math:`z`-band flux within a fiber from all sources at this location in 1 arcsec Gaussian seeing
+``fibertotflux_z``                    float32      nanomaggies           Predicted :math:`z`-band flux within a fiber of diameter 1.5 arcsec from all sources at this location in 1 arcsec Gaussian seeing
 ``apflux_g``		              float32[8]   nanomaggies           aperture fluxes on the co-added images in apertures of radius [0.5, 0.75, 1.0, 1.5, 2.0, 3.5, 5.0, 7.0] arcsec in :math:`g`
 ``apflux_r``		              float32[8]   nanomaggies           aperture fluxes on the co-added images in apertures of radius [0.5, 0.75, 1.0, 1.5, 2.0, 3.5, 5.0, 7.0] arcsec in :math:`r`
 ``apflux_z``    	              float32[8]   nanomaggies	         aperture fluxes on the co-added images in apertures of radius [0.5, 0.75, 1.0, 1.5, 2.0, 3.5, 5.0, 7.0] arcsec in :math:`z`